NanoBoom/claudecode.nvim/README.md

 3. Sets environment variables that tell Claude where to connect
 4. Implements MCP tools that Claude can call

+### Auto-Reconnect

+The plugin includes a lockfile watcher that monitors the connection every 5 seconds (configurable via `lockfile_check_interval`).
+If Claude CLI exits or crashes and the lockfile is removed, the plugin automatically restarts the connection within 5-10 seconds, ensuring seamless recovery without manual intervention.

+### Connection Management

+- **Connection Timeout**: Waits up to 10 seconds (configurable) for Claude to connect after launch
+- **Queue Management**: @ mentions are queued if sent before Claude connects, with a 5-second timeout
+- **Connection Wait**: After Claude connects, waits 600ms before processing queued mentions to ensure stable connection

 📖 **[Read the full reverse-engineering story →](./STORY.md)** 🔧 **[Complete protocol documentation →](./PROTOCOL.md)**